Opening a UK company bank account as a non-resident doesn’t have to be a time-consuming and expensive process.

 - The UK is a dominant player in European fintech

-- There are other banking alternatives to a UK bank account non-residents can consider for their UK company
+- There are other banking alternatives to a UK bank account that non-residents can consider for their UK company

 For years, non-residents have flocked to the UK to set up companies and open business bank accounts at some of the world’s most revered banks.